Team-Cherry-GraceHopper/Hace-Gropper/README.md

 | `npm start` | Build project and open web server running project |
 | `npm run build` | Builds code bundle with production settings (minification, uglification, etc..) |

-### Webpack

-If you want to customize your build, such as adding a new webpack loader or plugin (i.e. for loading CSS or fonts), you can modify the `webpack/base.js` file for cross-project changes, or you can modify and/or create new configuration files and target them in specific npm tasks inside of `package.json'.